petervdn/notivuecation/README.md

 # notivuecation

 Promise-based alert and confirm modal for Vue.js.
+See some examples on the [demo page](https://petervdn.github.io/notivuecation/example/).

 ## install

 ```sh
 npm install notivuecation
 ```

-## demo
-See some examples on the [demo page](https://petervdn.github.io/notivuecation/example/).

 ## basic usage

 1 - Activate the plugin.